tommysitu/hoverfly-java/docs/index.rst

 Overview
 ========

-An easier way to orchestrate Hoverfly is via the rule.
+An easier way to orchestrate Hoverfly is via the JUnit Rule.
 This is because it will create destroy the process for you automatically, doing any cleanup work and auto-importing / exporting if required.

 Simulate
 ========